-4. INVESTMENT IN SUBSIDIARIES
+6. INVESTMENT IN SUBSIDIARIES

 Company

+2014 2013

-2013 RM 2012 RM
+RM RM

-Unquoted shares, at costs 28,952,007 28,952,007
+Unquoted shares, at costs 29,202,007 28,952,007

-Accumulated impairment (24,337,524) (24,337,524)
+Accumulated impairment (24,337,526) (24,337,524)

-4,614,483 4,614,483
+4,864,481 4,614,483

-Name Country of Incorporation Principal Activities Proportio Ownershi 2013 Held by the Company: Advance Industries Sdn.
+Name Country of Incorporation Principal Activities Proportio Ownershi Hold by the Company 2014 2013 Held by the Company: Advance Industries Sdn.
 Bhd.
 Malaysia Construction, sub-contractors, manufacturing, assembly, installation and sales of light fittings, advertising point-of-sale, furniture and related products.
 100 100 Acumen Marketing Sdn.
 Bhd.
-Malaysia Supply of lightings, light fittings, outdoor fittings advertising point- of-sale, furniture and related products.
+Malaysia Supply of lightings, light fittings, outdoor fittings advertising point-of-sale, furniture and related products.
 100 100 Lighting Louvres Manufacturing Sdn.
 Bhd.
 Malaysia Manufacturing and sale of aluminium lighting louvres.
 100 100 Futumeds Sdn.
 Bhd.
 Malaysia Construction, sub-contractors, installation and sale of light fittings, advertising point-of-sale, furniture and related products.
 100 100 Fututech (Labuan) Limited Malaysia Investment holding.
 100 100 Acumen Industries Limited Hong Kong Dormant.
 Intended principal activity is investment holding.
 100 100 Bazarbayu Sdn.
 Bhd.
 Malaysia Property development.
-100 100 Senandung Raya Sdn.
+100 100 FutuProp Sdn.
 Bhd.
-Malaysia Property development. - 100 FutuProp Sdn.
-Bhd.
 Malaysia Investment holding and has not commenced business since the date of incorporation.
-100 - Aurizon Investments Limited British Virgin Islands Investment holding and has not commenced business since the date of incorporation.
-100 -
+100 100 Aurizon Investments Limited British Virgin Islands Investment holding and has not commenced business since the date of incorporation.
+100 100

-4. INVESTMENT IN SUBSIDIARIES (CONT'D)
+6. INVESTMENT IN SUBSIDIARIES (CONT'D)

-Name Country of Incorporation Principal Activities Proportic Ownershij • • 2013 2012 Held by Advance Industr ries Sdn.
+Name Country of Incorporation Principal Activities Proportio Ownership ' ' 2014 2013 Held by Advance Industri ies Sdn.
 Bhd.: Ace Equity Sdn.
 Bhd.
 Malaysia Supply and installation of aluminium and glazing works, stones works, interior fixtures, fittings, lightings, cabinetry and related products and provision of contract workmanship and other related services.
-100 100 Held by Fututech (Labua ın) Limited.: Acumen Design & Development Solutions Limited Hong Kong Provision of consultancy services and supply of advertising point-of- sale products.
+100 100 Held by Fututech (Labuar n) Limited.: Acumen Design & Development Solutions Limited Hong Kong Provision of consultancy services and supply of advertising point-of-sale products.
 100 100 Held by FutuProp Sdn.
 B hd.: Senandung Raya Sdn.
 Bhd.
 Malaysia Property development.
-100 - Segi Rancak Sdn.
+100 100 Segi Rancak Sdn.
 Bhd.
 Malaysia Investment holding and has not commenced business since the date of incorporation.
-100
+100 100

-Audited by firms of auditors other than Ong & Wong
+^{} Audited by firms of auditors other than Ong & Wong.

-During the year, the Company has acquired 3 subsidiaries, directly or indirectly, as disclosed in Note 35 to the financial statements.
+In the financial year 2013, the Company had acquired 3 subsidiaries, directly or indirectly.
 These acquisitions have not had significant impact on the financial results and cash flows of the Group.
 The effect of these acquisitions on the financial position of the Group at the end of the financial year is as follow:

 Group 2013 RM

-Other receivables and deposits Other payables and accruals 1,002 (2,470)
+Other receivables and deposits 1,002

+Other payables and accruals (2,470)

 (1,468)

-5. OTHER INVESTMENTS
+7. OTHER INVESTMENTS

-G roup

-2013 RM 2012 RM
+2014 RM Group 2013 RM

-Ava ilable for sale financial assets:
+Ava ailable for sale financial assets:

 (a) Equity instuments Allowance for impairment 2,310 (2,310) 2,310 (2,310)

--
+- -

 (b) Club membership Allowance for impairment 93,500 (50,500) 93,500 (50,500)

 43,000 43,000

+Total other investments 43,000 43,000